jupyter/notebook/docs/source/security.rst

 -  After loading the untrusted notebook, with ``File / Trust Notebook``

-These two methods simply load the notebook, compute a new signature with the user's key, and then store the newly signed notebook.
+These two methods simply load the notebook, compute a new signature, and add that signature to the user's database.

 Reporting security issues
 -------------------------